luispedro/diskhash/README.md

 ### Python

 Python's interface is more limited and only integers are supported as values in the hash table (they are stored as 64-bit integers).
+It is not too hard to extend it to other types, but this was my only use case.

 ```python
 import diskhash